Understanding the Roles of Data Warehouse & ETL (Extract, Transform, and Load)

 If you have a look at the current and upcoming trends in the IT industry and technology landscape, you’ll likely come across the term ‘data warehousing’.

 The concept of data warehousing, in its simplest sense, can be explained as follows: it extracts data from source systems, and cleanly formatted, validated, reorganized, summarized, and supplemented, these data then is moved to a dedicated server, a data warehouse.

-This warehouse will become the main source of valuable information that is ready to use for report and analysis.
+This warehouse will become the main source of valuable information that is ready to use for reports and analysis.

-Yet, not many companies implement data warehousing since many of them deem that this solution won’t bring much change to data processing and cannot solve the ongoing problems.
+Yet, not many companies implement data warehousing since quite a number of those companies deem that this solution won’t bring much change to data processing and cannot solve the ongoing problems.

 Data warehousing can be understood as a place where companies store their valuable data assets such as customer data, sales data, employee data.
 Furthermore, data warehousing is the single source of data truth, which is the practice of structuring all the best quality data in one place.
 It is usually created and used primarily for data reporting and analysis purposes.

 To have a better understanding of data warehousing, let’s have a look at its practical use:

 Taking marketing for an example, if you ask anyone who works in this domain, they are probably already familiar with Google Analytics, Facebook Offline Conversion, Ad networks, and other CRM solutions; however, some of which have caused several tiny issues that somewhat irritate marketers.

 With so many data sources, multichannel advertising, business leads all becoming such a welter.
 Data warehousing is a solution that allows your business to integrate data from multiple applications and sources into one location and provides an environment for decision making and support, data mining, analytics reporting.